-The service carried out its own PVG checks and we saw a system in place to record staff's PVG information.
+The service carried out its own Protecting Vulnerable Groups (PVG) checks and we saw a system in place to record staff's PVG information.
 Staff files had a checklist to help make sure that appropriate recruitment checks were carried out.
-Annual professional registration checks were carried out for all clinical staff.
+Annual professional registration checks were carried out for clinical staff.

-New staff had an induction period and shadowed a more experienced staff member to gain practical experience before commencing their role.
+All staff received an induction, mentoring and supervised practice before commencing their role.
 All staff had weekly one-to-one meetings and annual appraisals to identify and set personal development objectives.

-Good processes were in place to support staff with training and education.
+The provider had developed an inhouse training programme for all staff and good processes were in place to support to staff development.
 Certificates of qualifications were in place for all staff members.
-All staff could access an internal staff intranet.
+All staff had access to an internal staff intranet.
 This allowed staff to keep up to date with changes in the service, and available training and opportunities for them to progress.
-A training record was held for each staff member and included mandatory training on topics such as:
+A training record was held for each staff member, and this was audited by the compliance officer to ensure training was up to date.
+Mandatory training topics included: